-So, the stand is ready, and the doors are open.
+Your stand is ready, and the show is open.
 This is where it all happens.

 So here are our Top 10 tips for making sure you make the most of every second on the stand.

 You may well find you have some proactive visitors, people who wander on to your stand.
 Give them your best smile and make them feel welcome; remember, you don’t get a second chance at a first impression.

 However, many visitors are a bit shy, and unsure what they want, so this is the technique for getting started.
 Get to the edge of your stand, look down the aisle, spot a face, and smile.

 They’ll either smile back, or look away.
 Don’t worry, there’ll be someone else in a moment.
 But don’t waste that time – on average a visitor will be able to walk past your stand in less than 4 seconds.

 Your first line needs to be something friendly and appropriate which gets visitors to stop.
 That means an open question – something which can’t be answered with a “yes” or “no”.

 And never ask “can I help you?”
 (After all, what happens if a shop assistant asks you that when you enter a store?)

 This is something that should be practiced in advance – it’s amazing how your mind can go blank when you’re on the spot.